-- The 2014 “Best Colleges” edition of U.S. News & World Report ranks John Carroll University #7 among universities in the Midwest offering master’s programs.
-This marks the 25th consecutive year the University has been named one of the top 10 regional institutions.
-The University is ranked #1 for a “Strong Commitment to Undergraduate Teaching” and #5 in the “Great Schools, Great Prices” (value) category.
+- The 2015 “Best Colleges” edition of U.S. News & World Report ranks John Carroll University #7 among universities in the Midwest offering master’s programs.
+This marks the 26th consecutive year the University has been named one of the top 10 regional institutions.
+The University also earned the #6 ranking in the “Great Schools at Great Prices” category.

 - JCU ranks 4th in the Midwest for retention and graduation rates.
 89 percent of JCU freshmen return as sophomores.
 64 percent of JCU undergrads receive their bachelor’s degrees in four years, compared with 52 percent of other four-year private schools nationwide, and 32 percent of four-year public schools.

-- John Carroll University has been selected as a Presidential Award Finalist for the President’s Higher Education Community Service Honor Roll, the highest federal recognition a college or university can receive for its commitment to volunteering, service learning, and civic engagement.
-This year, John Carroll is one of only 14 colleges and universities nationwide to receive recognition as a finalist.The University has been named to the honor roll for six consecutive years, and is among 690 higher education institutions highlighted in 2013.
+- John Carroll University has been named to the President’s Higher Education Community Service Honor Roll for seven consecutive years.
 Service to others is a defining element of the University’s campus culture; students have many opportunities to engage with the local community from the time they are freshmen.
-In 2012, JCU students volunteered more than 70,000 service hours.
+In 2013, JCU students volunteered more than 100,000 service hours.